Sault Ste. Marie, Ontario: Canadian Pacific Railway

+Twenty-five years after becoming a town, the provincial government granted Sault Ste.
+Marie a city charter.
+The Act to incorporate the City of Sault Ste.
+Marie left boundaries, by-laws, regulations, contracts, and employees as they had been under the township and allowed the former town council to carry on as the first city council until elections could be held in the new year.
+It also created a mechanism for the amalgamation of the Moffly subdivision from the neighbouring Steelton township into the city which occurred later that year.

+Following a plebiscite of its residents in 1917, Steelton and its 7,000 residents amalgamated with the city on January 1, 1918 bringing the city's population to 18,000.

-During World War II, and particularly after the US was attacked at Pearl Harbor in 1941, government concern turned to protection of the locks and shipping channel at Sault Ste.
+During World War II, and particularly after the US was attacked by Japan at Pearl Harbor in 1941, government concern turned to protection of the locks and shipping channel at Sault Ste.
 Marie.
 A substantial military presence was established to protect the locks from a possible attack by Nazi German aircraft from the north.
 The recent development of long-range bombers increased fears of a sudden air raid.
 Military strategists studied polar projection maps, which indicated that the air distance from occupied Norway to the town was about the same as the distance from Norway to New York.
-That direct route of about 3000 mi is over terrain where there were few observers and long winter nights.
+That direct route of about 3000 mi is over terrain where there were few observers and the long winter nights could hide activity.

 A joint Canadian and US committee called the "Permanent Joint Board on Defence" drove the installation of anti-aircraft defence and associated units of the United States Army Air Forces and Royal Canadian Air Force to defend the locks.
 An anti-aircraft training facility was established 100 km north of Sault Ste.
 Marie on the shores of Lake Superior.
 Barrage balloons were installed, and early warning radar bases were established at five locations in northern Ontario (Kapuskasing, Cochrane, Hearst, Armstrong (Thunder Bay District), and Nakina) to watch for incoming aircraft.
 Military personnel were established to guard sensitive parts of the transportation infrastructure.
 A little over one year later, in January 1943, most of these facilities and defences were deemed excessive and removed, save a reduced military base at Sault Ste.
 Marie.